joehuchette/OR-software-tools-2016/7-nonlinear-optimization/README.md

 # Nonlinear optimization

 This class will cover computational aspects of **convex and nonlinear optimization**, drawing from motivating examples in statistical regression and machine learning models.
+Please follow the installation instructions below before the class.
+The preassignment at the end is a check that everything is installed correctly.

 ## Install Julia